Selecting a safe and comfortable campground

 is the most important key to having a fun camping trip.

 Campgrounds located near popular vacation/tourist attractions make great base camp destinations - but these campgrounds fill quickly.
-Reserve these sites several months ahead.
-Campgrounds located near major highway routes offer economical places to spend the night enroute to your final destination.
-If you travel on weekdays, you can usually find available campsites sites for one night - even in the most popular campgrounds.
+You must reserve these sites several months ahead.
+Campgrounds located near major highway routes offer economical places to spend the night enroute to your final destination - if you travel on weekdays.
+But they may be filled or require a minimum two-night stay on weekends.
 If your final destination is more than 400 miles from your home, use maps and internet sites to find large popular campgrounds located 300 to 400 miles along your travel route.
 Just set up the few essentials needed for a comfortable night's sleep so you can pack quickly the next morning and get an early start.

-Paved roads and parking pads near each campsite, clean and spacious bathrooms with hot water, sinks with adjacent countertops, flush toilets, & showers; potable water spigots located near each campsite; electrical outlets for recharging electrical devises; grey water disposal stations, clean garbage disposal/ recycle area; Laundromat, WiFi reception area, TV viewing room.
+Look for paved roads and parking pads near each campsite, clean and spacious bathrooms with hot water, sinks with adjacent countertops, flush toilets, showers, potable water spigots located near each campsite, electrical outlets for recharging cell phones and other electronic devises, grey water disposal stations, clean garbage disposal/ recycle area, Laundromat, WiFi reception area, and TV viewing room.

-Bathrooms and other buildings are painted, in good repair & cleaned frequently; grass is cut every week; understory buffer vegetation is trimmed at least 3 feet back from campsites, roads & trails to reduce habitat for rodents, animal scavengers & snakes; leaves and other debris are raked or blown away from campsites, trails & public use areas; procedures are used to control mosquitoes, ticks, spiders, wasps & other insects; garbage is picked up every week and disposal areas are clean; procedures are used to reduce problems caused by potentially destructive or dangerous animal scavengers (squirrels, raccoons, coyotes, bears).
+Bathrooms and other buildings should be painted, in good repair, and cleaned at least daily; grass should be cut every week; understory buffer vegetation should be trimmed at least 3 feet back from campsites, roads & trails to reduce habitat for rodents, animal scavengers & snakes; leaves and other debris should be raked or blown away from campsites, trails & public use areas; procedures should be used to control mosquitoes, ticks, spiders, wasps & other insects; garbage area should be clean and large enough to handle weekend garbage, and should be picked up every week; procedures should be used to reduce problems caused by potentially destructive or dangerous animal scavengers (squirrels, raccoons, coyotes, bears).

-Large, level, dispersed, shady sites with at least 800 square feet of usable grass, dirt, or crushed stone surface.
+Individual sites should be large, level, dispersed, and shady with at least 900 square feet of usable grass, dirt, or crushed stone surface.
 Ideally, each campsite should have an elevated crushed-stone tent pad to avoid flooding in rainy weather.
 Campsites should also have at least 20-foot vegetated buffer zones between adjacent campsites and several trees for providing afternoon shade and hanging hammocks, tarps, and clotheslines.
 In addition, a good campsite should have a sturdy picnic table that could be moved, a pedestal grill for cooking, and a fire ring.
 If there is no pedestal grill, the fire ring should have an adjustable height cooking grate.
 The site should have potable water nearby.
 Electrical outlets and Wi-Fi would be extra nice to have.

-Campground employees should greet you when you enter the contact area, efficiently work to help you, and call you by name; hosts and park employees should be visible in the campground, speak to you often, and offer to assist you as needed; social events such as morning coffee, book exchanges, board games, and evening marshmallow roasts should be offered; programs for children should be offered frequently; other campers frequently stroll around the campground and are friendly and helpful.
+Campground employees should greet you when you enter the contact area and efficiently work to help you; hosts and park employees should be visible in the campground, speak to you often, and offer to assist you as needed; social events such as morning coffee, book exchanges, board games, and evening marshmallow roasts should be offered; programs for children should be offered frequently; other campers frequently stroll around the campground and are friendly and helpful.

 Consider opportunities inside and just outside the park.
 A swimming area (pool or beach) is important in the hot summer months.
 Other desirable recreational opportunities include a nice fishing area, boat/canoe rentals, dirt or gravel trails for hiking and mountain biking, smooth surface trails for biking, large recreation fields, volleyball courts, horse shoe pits, playgrounds for children, nature centers, interpretative programs, children's activities, fishing piers, disc golf courses, zip lines, amusement parks, museums, concerts, festivals, sporting venues, charter fishing guides, golf courses, live theater, antique stores, shopping areas, and restaurants.